Andy79881/Shorty_AVR_DD/README.md

 - Use of Seeeduino Xiao (SAMD21G18) instead of Arduino Nano / Pro Mini with Atmega328P, which provides:
   - powerful ARM Cortex-M0+ core
   - more advanced peripherals,
-  - more memory and
+  - more memory (256kB Flash, 32kB SRAM),
-  - higher clock speed
+  - higher clock speed (up to 48 MHz),
-  - low power consumption
+  - low power consumption,
-  - Low voltage supply operation
+  - Low voltage supply operation (SAM D21: 1.62 V - 3.63 V)
 - Update of hardware:
    - A fully integrated differential amplifier with gain 50 used.
 Pro: matched internal resistor network for higher accuracy
-   - re-evaluated equation for Rx (thanks to kripton2035 for his support!)
    - 3.3V supply only for all components, since SAMD21G18 has no 5V tolerant inputs
+   - re-evaluated equation to calcuate Rx from ADC data (thanks to kripton2035 for his support!)

 # Original idea links